 The history of the French language is rich and complex.
 It spans over a millennium and is influenced by various linguistic, cultural, and historical factors.

 The French language originates in Vulgar Latin.
-This was a spoken form of Latin used by common people in the Roman Empire.
-After the fall, Vulgar Latin evolved into various Romance languages, including old French.
+This was a spoken form of Latin used by the general populace in the Roman Empire.
+After the fall, Vulgar Latin grew into various Romance languages, including Old French.

-From the 14th century, there was much standardization and codification.
-It then became France’s literature, culture, and administration language, replacing Latin as the dominant language.
+From the 14th century onward, there was extensive standardization and codification.
+It then became France’s language of literature, culture, and administration, replacing Latin as the dominant language.

 The “Dictionnaire de l’Académie française” publication in 1694 marked a milestone in standardizing French vocabulary and grammar.